Overview

 Lower Homocysteine Levels

 This is one of the interventions used by [Bredesen2014 🕮 ].
-Considerable evidence suggests that controlling the inflammatory marker "homocysteine" (which is easily measured by an inexpensive blood test, and can be controlled with targeted nutritional supplements) is important not only for reducing risk of Alzheimer's Disease [Hooshmand2010 🕮 ], but also for cardiovascular health.
-In fact, elevated homocysteine levels are considered as important a predictor of future cardiovascular events as elevated cholesterol.
-Unlike cholesterol, there are no patented drugs that lower homocysteine, but over the counter supplements that are Go to "Generally Regarded as Safe""Generally Regarded as Safe" (GRAS) by the FDA are effective without the toxic side effects of statin drugs.
+Considerable evidence suggests that controlling the inflammatory marker "homocysteine" (which is easily measured by an inexpensive blood test and can be controlled with targeted nutritional supplements) is essential not only for reducing the risk of Alzheimer's Disease [Hooshmand2010 🕮 ] but also for cardiovascular health.
+Elevated homocysteine levels are considered as important a predictor of future cardiovascular events as elevated cholesterol.
+Unlike cholesterol, no pharmaceutical drugs lower homocysteine, but over-the-counter supplements that are Go to "Generally Regarded as Safe""Generally Regarded as Safe" (GRAS) by the FDA are effective without the toxic side effects of statin drugs.

 Dr. Weyrich highly recommends that all patients be tested for elevated homocysteine levels, which Dr. Weyrich can treat using nutritional methods.